Merewether High School: History

-The suburb of Merewether is named after Edward Christopher Merewether, who began his working life in Australia as aide-de-camp to three Governors of New South Wales between 1842 and 1861.
-He was appointed Superintendent of the AACo in Newcastle in 1861 and became a significant landowner and local benefactor.
+The suburb of Merewether is named after Edward Merewether, who began his working life in Australia as aide-de-camp to three Governors of New South Wales between 1842 and 1861.
+He was appointed Superintendent of the Australian Agricultural Company in Newcastle in 1861 and became a significant landowner and local benefactor.
 The school's E.C.
 Merewether Award for Creative Endeavour and the shield, which adorns the school's front foyer, were inaugurated in honour of Merewether.

 From 1952 until 1976, the site, enclosed by School Street, Awaba Street, Chatham Street, Pokolbin Street and Melville Road, was occupied by Newcastle Technical High School.
 The school included an industrial arts block (now the covered outdoor learning area (COLA)), K Block (the library), two bike sheds (since removed) and a canteen (since pulled down and a new canteen built in its place).
 L Block was added in the 1960s.

 The school merged with Cooks Hill Girls High School in 1976 to form a comprehensive co-educational high school, which drew students from the suburbs of Carrington, Wickham, Hamilton and Merewether.
 A building programme commenced just before the merger, with new blocks (A–D) being constructed, and blocks F–G being added later.
 The final principals of both schools are memorialised in the naming of the Bensley Hall and the Foley Library on the present campus.

-Since 1989 enrolment is determined by an academic selection process.
+Since 1989, enrolment is determined by an academic selection process.
 The school has a planned capacity of 1,080 students (180 from each year from 7–12).
 It first reached its enrolment capacity across all years in 2005.

 Many buildings sustained severe damage in the 1989 earthquake, but were repaired thereafter.
 Another more recent event that affected the school was the floods of June 2007, which toppled trees and required the replacement of carpets in some blocks' lower floors, including K Block and the Foley Library.

 In 2020, asbestos was found in the roof cavity of K Block, necessitating air monitoring and ceiling encapsulation works.
 The inspection of the building found that the asbestos levels were below detectability, allowing classrooms to remain in use.